Avoid Disputes By Keeping Your Project On Schedule

 1. Finish The Submittal Process In A Timely Matter

 Finishing the submittal process on time is crucial.
 Late and last minute paperwork can hold up construction projects.
 Because the submittal process is when materials are proposed, approved, and ordered, this can cause set backs from the get go.
 For example, if the materials are late being approved, they won’t arrive on time, which will result in delays and extend the project’s timeline.

 2. Talk Through Any Changes Up Front

 There will almost always be changes that need to be made during the course of any construction project.
-To avoid unintentionally extending your six-month project to a year, sit down with your crew and Bradenton construction attorney and discuss how any additions or changes will affect the project’s timespan and inform your client of your findings.
-This will help to keep everyone in the loop of any possible time changes.
+To avoid unintentionally extending your six-month project to a year, sit down with your crew and a Bradenton construction attorney to discuss how any additions or changes will affect the project’s time span and inform your client of your findings.
+This will help to keep everyone in the loop for any possible time changes.

 3. Come Up With Practical Milestones